 ADT Packages and Equipment: Plans and Monitoring Pricing

-Founded way back in the 1870s, ADT Security Services is by far the oldest and most-established home security provider in the U.S.1 Today, ADT serves 8 million customers and counting.
+Founded way back in the 1870s, ADT Security Services is by far the oldest and most-established home security provider in the U.S.1 With longevity comes trust, and this is what some customers are looking for more than anything.
+Today, ADT serves 8 million customers and counting.
 From our experience, they offer reliable service, professional installation, and the best guarantee in the business.
-But with all the accolades, you might be thinking ADT is somewhat expensive for the average consumer.
-So we got to the bottom of their pricing, packages, and monitoring costs.
-And we’re sharing all the important details with you here.

 Learn more about Travis and our methodology →

-If you go with ADT, they offer five main security packages that combine security equipment with ADT monitoring.
-We found that these five package options offer something for everyone.
+If you go with ADT, they offer three main security packages that combine security equipment with ADT monitoring.
+We found that these three package options offer something for everyone.

 Did You Know: Companies like ADT that offer professional installation are more likely to include a guarantee and an extended product warranty.

 You’ll also have to factor in ADT’s soaring costs for add-ons and upgrades.
 Big-name manufacturers like GE and Honeywell make ADT products.2 So expect to pay upwards of $60 for a single entryway sensor, approximately twice the price of the industry average.
 Almost all of ADT’s equipment, from their environmental sensors to their security cameras, are more expensive than the competition.
 Nevertheless, these devices are also superior to other products we’ve tested.
 So if your budget allows, it might make sense to buy with quality in mind and enjoy your equipment for the long haul.

 ADT may not be the best fit for the younger crowd looking for cheap and nimble home security, nor for people who move around often.
 The company’s equipment is pretty permanent; once it’s installed, you get the most out of what you paid by staying put and using the system for years.